Chinese Silver Panda Coins

 One of the best examples of this is with the 2010 Chinese Silver Pandas that were produced.
 The fonts are typically a bit thicker with the Shenzhen-Guobao Mint, with the design itself given more of a softer look compared to the Shenyang Mint.
 Both are considered to be official coins.

-Each Chinese Silver Panda features 1 troy ounce of .999 silver.
-The coin itself is named after the design which is featured on the reverse of the coin, although the design changes from year to year.
+Each Chinese Silver Panda Coin features a guaranteed weight of .999 silver bullion according to the year of issuance.
+The silver bullion coin itself is named after the design which is featured on the reverse of the silver coin, although the design changes from year to year.
 The panda is a prominent feature of the design, but each year shows the panda involved in a different activity.
-Each coin is stamped with its face value on the reverse of the coin as well, but this appears in different locations as the design changes.
-Many look to include at least one coin from each new year into their collection.
+Each silver coin is stamped with its face value on the reverse of the silver coin as well, but this appears in different locations as the design changes.
+Many look to include at least one Silver Pand Coin from each new year into their collection.

-The obverse of the coin features the Temple of Heaven and the country's official name.
+The obverse of these silver coins feature the Temple of Heaven and the country's official name.
 The artistry that is featured in each design makes it no surprise as to why so many collectors and investors look to the Chinese Silver Panda as a top priority for their collection.

-If you're shopping online for a Chinese Silver Panda, you'll find many stories which talk about how an auction site or an unknown dealer sold a collector or an investor a counterfeit coin.
-It is important to always purchase a highly collectible coin such as this from reputable organizations to ensure you're receiving the quality product you deserve.
+If you're shopping online for a Chinese Silver Panda, you'll find many stories which talk about how various auction websites or unknown dealers sold counterfeit Silver Panda Coins.
+It is important to always purchase a highly collectible silver coin such as this from reputable organizations to ensure you're receiving the genuine bullion product with the silver bullion content and quality you deserve.

 The panda is one of the most rare wild animals in the world today, but it is also one of the most known and loved animals, which is just one reason why the Chinese Silver Panda is such a sought after coin.
-Celebrate the harmony this beautiful animal represents with our wide selection of authentic silver coins from this series by finding the right item to add to your collection today.
+Celebrate the harmony this beautiful animal represents with our wide selection of authentic silver coins from this series by finding the right item to add to your silver bullion and silver coin collection today.